 Host liquor liability is for businesses that do not sell or serve alcohol, but allow it to be consumed on premises.
 Examples of this would include a small office allowing beer and wine at an employee picnic or a restaurant that doesn’t serve alcohol but allows customers to bring their own.

 In cases like this, coverage might already be included under your general commercial policy, since your liquor liability risk is very low.
-Check with your independent insurance agent to be sure.
+(You’ll have to check with your independent insurance agent to be sure.)

 Another use of host liquor liability would be hosts that are serving alcohol at a one-time event, such as a fundraiser or wedding.
 If you are serving alcohol to guests at your 21st birthday party or a small wedding reception at a public park, you won’t need to purchase an annual policy.
 For these cases, some insurance providers offer one- to three-day coverage to cover just the event.